 A Utility-Grade Battery Management System for Energy Storage

-- Ensures Pack-Level Safety - Identifies cells that need servicing or replacement or are being operated outside of manufacturer specifications.
-Initiates preventive action to protect the battery and ensure safe operation
+- Ensures Pack-Level Safety – Identifies cells that need servicing or replacement.
+Communicates with power conversion systems (PCS) and initiates preventive action to protect the battery and ensure safe operation.

 Scalable Modular Architecture